-As far as we understand, the Scheme will only reimburse the wage costs for employees who were paid through PAYE and employed on 28 February 2020 and would otherwise be laid off or made redundant.
-This means employees taken on after the 28 February 2020 are excluded from the scheme.
-However, employers will be able to re-employ people who have since been made redundant after the 28 February 2020 and furlough them.
-We are unsure of whether there will be any enforcement or method by which this is checked, but we would expect any draft legislation to include some kind of penalty or consequence for the abuse of the scheme.
+As far as we understand, the Scheme will only reimburse the wage costs for any employees who were paid through PAYE and employed on 19 March 2020.
+This means employees taken on after the 19 March 2020 are excluded from the scheme.
+However, employers will be able to re-employ people who have since been made redundant after the 19 March 2020 and furlough them.

-Employees on sickpay or self-isolating cannot be furloughed, but can be furloughed afterwards.
+Employees on sick pay or self-isolating cannot be furloughed but can be furloughed afterwards.
+In relation to sick pay, if an employee is sick and self-isolating, those individuals can only get SSP (and can provide sick notes through 111 online); as furlough is only available after this.
 Employees who are shielding (these are the high risk people) can be placed on furlough.

 Employees on maternity (or similar) leave can continue to draw SMP (or similar) payments.
 The guidance does not prohibit women on maternity leave agreeing to return to work early and then being furloughed, or electing to change to shared parental leave and then being furloughed.

 Employees selected to be “furloughed workers” should be selected for furlough based on their job responsibilities and whether they would truly otherwise be laid off or redundant, and should ensure that they don’t consider any protected characteristics (eg. gender, disability, pregnancy and maternity) in the course of making such decisions, as this could be discriminatory.